SAP/spartacus-docs/_pages/contributing/commit-guidelines.md

 ### Footer

-The footer contains information about breaking changes, should there be any.
 If your issue contains a breaking change, start the footer with `BREAKING CHANGE:` followed by a space or an empty line, and then a description of the breaking change.
-All supported keywords for breaking changes information: `BREAKING CHANGE`, `BREAKING CHANGES`.
-You can use similar approach, when there are some deprecations in your issue.
-To mark those use following keywords: `DEPRECATION`, `DEPRECATED`, `DEPRECATIONS`.
+You can indicate one or more breaking changes in the footer with the following keywords:

+- `BREAKING CHANGE`
+- `BREAKING CHANGES`

+If your issue contains a deprecation, you use a similar approach to breaking changes, with the following keywords:

+- `DEPRECATION`
+- `DEPRECATED`
+- `DEPRECATIONS`

-The footer is also where you can automatically close your issue with a keyword.
+The footer is also where you can automatically close your issue with a keyword (such as `closes` or `fixes`).
 For information on the format, and a list of the available keywords, see [GitHub Help](https://help.github.com/articles/closing-issues-using-keywords/).

 ### Reverting a Commit